jeffparsons/thoughts/rust/build-caching.md

 - TODO: discuss content hashing, input file discovery, mtimes.

 ## Future opportunities

-There has long been discussion (todo: add link) of adding some kind of support for shared build caches to Cargo itself.
-Within this discussion, there appear to be two main camps advocating for two very different approaches:

 The first camp, which includes Cargo team members (todo: which? is there actually consensus?) advocates for building first class support for build caching into Cargo itself, including tracking artifacts across multiple projects, cleaning up, and eventually interfacing with third party caches through some kind of plugin system.
 Some of the main arguments for this approach are that it will provide a comprehensive solution out of the box and therefore benefit more people, and that the hard parts will be needed to support `cargo script` anyway (todo: links) so we might as well.